Nursing faculty and staff

 M.S.N., Nebraska Methodist College

 R.N., St. Joseph Mercy School of Nursing

-Professor Bomgaars has been a registered nurse since 1984, working in such areas as medical-surgical, ER, cardiac rehab, respiratory therapy, risk management, nursing education and public health.
-She found her calling when she began teaching nursing at Northwestern College and is currently pursuing a Ph.D. from South Dakota State University.
+Dr. Bomgaars has been a registered nurse since 1984, working in such areas as medical-surgical, ER, cardiac rehab, respiratory therapy, risk management, nursing education and public health.
+She found her calling when she began teaching nursing at Northwestern College in 2007.

 - Promoting Shalom with Diverse Populations

-Promoting Shalom with Diverse Populations Based on a Christian worldview, this course examines the theoretical and scientific basis for the application of the nursing process with diverse families and groups in the community.
+Promoting Shalom with Diverse Populations (5 credits, 3:2) Based on a Christian worldview, this course examines the theoretical and scientific basis for the application of the nursing process with diverse families and groups in the community.
 All levels of prevention are considered, focusing on health promotion and maintenance.
 Grounded in a synthesis of public health and nursing science and arts, the course emphasizes nursing as a healing ministry, human science and performing art to promote shalom and enhance the health of the population as a whole.
 The clinical component provides an opportunity for nursing practice in the community, assisting students to integrate knowledge, aptitudes and compassionate care in living the three nursing practice dimensions with families and groups.
 Learning experiences include service-learning, faith reflection and clinical experiences.
-This course is 1 of 2 speech intensive nursing courses.
-Prerequisites: Nursing major with senior class standing, ENG184/288, KIN370, NUR350 and SOC101.
+Prerequisites: Nursing major with senior class standing, ENG288, KIN370, NUR350 and SOC101.
 Concurrent requisite: NUR420.
-(5 credits, 3:2)